Battle of Culloden: Repercussions

 While in Inverness, Cumberland emptied the jails that were full of people imprisoned by Jacobite supporters by replacing them with Jacobites themselves.
 Prisoners were taken south to England to stand trial for high treason.
 Many were held on hulks on the Thames or in Tilbury Fort, and executions took place in Carlisle, York and Kennington Common.
-The common Jacobite supporters fared better than the ranking individuals.
 In total, 120 common men were executed, one third of them being deserters from the British Army.
 The common prisoners drew lots amongst themselves, and only one out of twenty actually came to trial.
 Although most of those who stood trial were sentenced to death, almost all of them had their sentences commuted to penal transportation to the British colonies for life by the Traitors Transported Act 1746 (20 Geo.
-II, c.
+2. c.
 46).
 In all, 936 men were thus transported, and 222 more were banished.
 Even so, 905 prisoners were actually released under the Act of Indemnity that was passed in June 1747.
 Another 382 obtained their freedom by being exchanged for prisoners of war being held by France.
 Of the total 3,471 prisoners recorded, nothing is known of the fate of 648.
 The high-ranking "rebel lords" were executed on Tower Hill in London.

-Following up on the military success won by their forces, the British government enacted laws to further integrate Scotland, specifically the Scottish Highlands, with the rest of Britain.
+Following the military success won by their forces, the British government enacted laws to further integrate Scotland, specifically the Scottish Highlands, with the rest of Britain.
 Members of the Episcopal clergy were required to give oaths of allegiance to the reigning Hanoverian dynasty.
 The Heritable Jurisdictions (Scotland) Act 1746 ended the hereditary right of landowners to govern justice upon their estates through barony courts.
 Prior to the Act, feudal lords (which included clan chiefs) had considerable judicial and military power over their followers such as the oft-quoted power of "pit and gallows".
 Lords who were loyal to the government were greatly compensated for the loss of these traditional powers.
 For example, the Duke of Argyll was given £21,000.
 The lords and clan chiefs who had supported the Jacobite rebellion were stripped of their estates, which were then sold and the profits were used to further trade and agriculture in Scotland.
 The forfeited estates were managed by factors.
 Anti-clothing measures were taken against the Highland dress by an Act of Parliament in 1746.
 The result was that the wearing of tartan was banned except as a uniform for officers and soldiers in the British Army and later landed men and their sons.